NathanGrenier/CollectionOfProject/README.md

-# MineSweeper
+# Collection of Projects
-Attempt at making a bad version of Mine Sweeper
+A collection of beginer projects